liferay/liferay-docs/discover/portal/articles/07-setting-up-liferay/01-system-settings/02-configuration-files.markdown

 uses an internal system for making sure all the nodes in the cluster hear about the configuration change and apply it.

-## Multiple Configuration Files
+## Factory Configurations

 The Apache Felix Configuration Admin framework supports multiple configuration files per component.
 Such situations are called *factory configurations* because providing multiple configuration files guarantees the creation of multiple instances of the configured service.
+Be careful!
+While any component can be forced into a factory configuration scenario, they aren't all designed to do so.
+It's best to rely on the developer of the service to determine if a service should support multiple instances with differing configurations.
+So how can you tell, without getting into the code?
+Developers of components that support configuration can mark their configurations as supporting factory configurations if they intend the service to be used this way.
+Once they mark the service as supporting factory configuration, it's visible in the System Settings UI, if you know what to look for.
+See the System Settings [Factory Configurations documentation](LINK WHEN WRITTEN) documentation for more information.

-To avoid naming conflicts, a subname is included in each file name. @product@'s naming convention uses `-default` as the subname for the first instance.
-Any additional instances can use whatever subname you like.
-There are a few default configurations shipped with @product@.
+Because factory configurations use multiple `.config` files, a subname is included in each file name to avoid naming conflicts. @product@'s naming convention uses `-default` as the subname for the first instance.
+Any additional instances use a different subname.
+There are a few `*-default` configurations shipped with @product@, which you can see in your installation's `osgi/configs` folder.
 Here's an example:

     com.liferay.portal.security.auth.verifier.basic.auth.header.module.configuration.BasicAuthHeaderAuthVerifierConfiguration-default.cfg